 Intro

-Dear readers, to fully understand who Mirza Sultan Muhammad from Patti is, you have to do lots of reading, this is by no means an easy subject to learn, he was the husband of Muhammadi Begum.
+Mirza Sultan Muhammad from Patti was the famous husband of Muhammadi Begum.
 Mirza Sultan Muhammad married MGA’s daughter/niece and MGA also predicted his death within a few years, which never happened.
 Ahmadi mullahs went to the extreme of making up fake stories that Mirza Sultan Muhammad repented or apologized, or in some way was neutral in this whole matter.
 However, that is a total lie.
 Firstly, Mirza Sultan Muhammad served in the British military and even fought during WW-1 (1914–1918).
 He was shot and survived and became a hero of sorts.

 In 1913, when Sultan Muhammad was serving in the British-Indian Army, the Ahmadiyya Movement faked and fabricated a letter by him which was published in the Tashizul Adhan of May-1913.